Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Dynamics of Triple System

 \subsubsection{\textbf{\underline{Stability of Hierarchical Arrangement}}}

 For KL oscillations to occur, the first aim is to maintain the stability of a three-body system.
-A necessary (not sufficient) criteria is given by \cite{Blaes02}, which predicts a minimum separation between inner and outer orbits for stability, beyond which a system may cause a chaotic instability.
-Hence, we have one stability condition,
+A necessary (not sufficient) criteria is given by \citep{Aarseth01}, which predicts a minimum separation between inner and outer orbits for stability, beyond which a system may cause a chaotic instability, i.e., a system may become either an unbounded system or a chaotic bounded system.
+Hence, we have one stability condition \footnote{There are also other relevant criteria for stability of a hierarchical system \citep{naoz13b,Petrovich15,hamers15}.
+Since the criteria are only necessary but not sufficient, the usefulness was questioned by Myllari et. al. \citep{Myllari18}.
+Their study takes into account the effect of inner binary eccentricity and relative inclination.},

 For simplicity, throughout this paper, we set outer orbit not to be so eccentric such that $e_{\rm out}\ll 1$.
 Thus the scaled expression is written as,